 Rubber Pads on the Body: It doesn’t slide off the roof

 The tool has rubber pads on the sides to keep it in place even on the steepest roofs.
-When you’re not using it, you can securely put it down on the roof without the fear that’ll slide off.
+When you’re not using it, you can put it down on the roof without the fear that it will slide off.

 These small rubberized pads create friction with the pitched roof and keep your tool in place.